Dimitar5555/WaterCompany/README.md

 ## Change log

 #### Version 0.4 - TBA

+* Changed background to gradient
+* Redone javascript functions
+* Redone HTML file
+* Redone CSS user desgn
+* Moved chnage log to github
+* Removed the notification system for now.
+I plan on adding one later.
+* Removed option to write 1M(for example), but you can write 1e6(where six is the number of digits after the digit one).
+Just don't write number like 1e100 or bigger than 100.
+This may make the browser to stop responding and you will need to kill it from task manager.
+* There is no save system for now
 #### Version 0.3.4.1 Beta - 8 June 2017

 * Fixed bug: not loading data from the new update correctly